WaterDev-25/Rubis-OS/README.md

 # WaterOS-Rewrite
- OS in C and ASM
+ Operating System coded in C and ASM, it's just expiremental os.

+ To run this you need to have gcc and nasm on your computer.

+ ####compile.bat
+ or for linux
+ ####compile.sh